 Water and Energy Management and Development - Continues environmental compliance activities, increasing operational efficiencies and addressing numerous requirements directed in Executive Orders.
 Prepares annual reports to document ongoing sustainability efforts and benchmarks.
-Continues activities to develop and manage water entitlement and operation and maintenance contracts consistent with Colorado River water law.
-Continues administration of contracts, assistance to water districts for canal modernization, and on-farm conservation to preserve water supplies. \$1,090,0000 Non-Federal: Various (\$200,000)
+Continues activities to develop and manage water entitlement and operation and maintenance contracts consistent with Colorado River water law in accordance with Reclamation's responsibilities under the Boulder Canyon Project Act.
+Continues administration of contracts, assistance to water districts for canal modernization, and on-farm conservation to preserve water supplies. \$1,078,0000

+Non-Federal: Various (\$200,000)

 Facility Operations - Continues Reclamation's mission to provide natural and cultural resource protection.
 Compliance with Federal and State environmental statutes and regulations is required by both law and Departmental policies for the operations and management of the Colorado River.
 Continues compliance with Environmental Management System requirements.
 Continues efforts to manage invasive species within river and canal systems.
-Contributes to the lower Colorado River giant salvinia management groups that focus on a broad approach to most effectively manage the species.
-Continues monitoring existing quagga mussel populations and incorporate eradication and control procedures into routine operations and maintenance programs. \$1,315,000 regulations and responsibilities.
-Continues operation of the Yuma Area Water Management System (YAWMS) and river telemetry systems that provide real-time data to support river operations.
-Continues to identify non-contract users of Colorado River water as a means to conserve the water supply.
-Continues with the enhancement of hydraulic modeling to provide for evaluation of long-term effects on the Colorado River by increasing the level of accuracy in managing water releases and increased costs associated with the delivery of water.
-Continues efforts to collect and analyze sediment samples.
+Contributes to the lower Colorado River giant salvinia management groups that focus on a broad approach to manage the species most effectively.
+Continues monitoring existing quagga mussel populations and incorporate eradication and control procedures into routine operations and maintenance programs. \$1,613,000